Cleeng/mediastore-sdk/README.md

 We provide full flexibility to adjust messaging in the checkout process.
 All the content in the checkout pages can be translated into 28 languages, but these translations can also be overwritten if you choose so.

 Translations are done on react-i18n library, without backend-side features.
 Therefore the translations bundle for every language is done on build or start dev server.
-It's always avaliable under url (domain_name)/locales/(language_code)/translations.json.<br>
+It's always available under URL (domain_name)/locales/(language_code)/translations.json.<br>

-The translations file for language merge content of any json files in the folder /translations/(language_code), and because of it folders name for languages and code of languages declared in i18n init needs to be consistent.<br>
+The translations file for language merge content of any JSON files in the folder /translations/(language_code), and because of it folders name for languages and code of languages declared in i18n init needs to be consistent.<br>

 To connect new page in router with translations, it's important to use both withTranslations() and labeling() higher order components.
-Labeling is a custom method that dynamically loading translations bundle from public folder for choosen language if bundle not already loaded.
+Labeling is a custom method that dynamically loading translations bundle from public folder for chosen language if bundle not already loaded.
 You can change language using [languageDetector](https://github.com/i18next/i18next-browser-languageDetector)<br>

 ## Available Scripts